DeepSingha420/mooncafe.spaceFork/README.md

 ## The Story

-I built mooncafé.space because I missed the simplicity of the early internet—those small, no-pressure chatrooms from the 2000s where anyone could drop in, choose a nickname, talk for a while, and disappear again without leaving a trail behind.
+I built mooncafé.space because I missed the simplicity of the early internet those small, no-pressure chatrooms from the 2000s where anyone could drop in, choose a nickname, talk for a while, and disappear again without leaving a trail behind.
 No accounts, no profiles, no algorithms watching over you.
 Just a quiet corner of the web where people could speak freely.

 This project is a love letter to that era.
 It's intentionally lightweight, with a focus on ephemerality and user privacy.

 ## Features

 *   **Anonymous & Ephemeral:** No accounts required.
 Chat history is not stored on the server.
-All data is held in memory and is gone forever once the chat "circle" is empty.
+All data is held in memory and is gone forever once you leave.
 *   **Circles (Chat Rooms):** Users can create their own private "circles" and share a link to chat with friends.
 *   **Real-Time Communication:** Live messaging powered by WebSockets.
 *   **Rich Text Formatting:** Style your messages with bold, italics, underline, and different fonts.